International App Market readiness

 Canada

-Beyond US, UK, and Ireland, Clover is fast expanding to new countries and markets.
-In this article, we discuss in this article how you can comply with policies required by these new markets as a necessary step towards building and publishing your apps in our international Clover App Markets.
+Beyond the United States (US), the United Kingdom (UK), and the Republic of Ireland (ROI), Clover is fast expanding to new countries and markets.
+This topic provides information on how to comply with policies required in Canada as a necessary step towards building and publishing your apps in our international Clover App Markets.

 Publish Apps in the Canadian App Market